-As mentioned in 1.6 System Characteristics, this is the most recent attempt to overhaul the PPA, which resumed in late 2021 and is ongoing in 2022.
+As mentioned in 1.6 System Characteristics, this is the most recent attempt to overhaul the PPA, and it resumed in late 2021 but was discontinued again in 2022.
 The new bill encompasses five main amendments, as described in 1.8 Significant Pending Changes, Hot Topics and Issues.
 The Shirbit data breach incident, disclosed in late 2020, attracted significant public attention and regulatory scrutiny, as further detailed in 8.2 Significant Audits, Investigations or Penalties.